Yasaman1997/Microprocessors-1/README.md

 </p>

 * Can operate on any 32 registers of the register file.

+* Operations:
+1. Read contents of registers
+2. Operate on contents
-* Operations: 1- Read contents of registers.
-2- Operate on contents.
-3- Store back in same register.
+3. Store back in same register

 * Usage examples:
-** INC R0
+1. INC R0
-** DEC R5
+2. DEC R5
-** LSL R9
+3. LSL R9